makemassair/makemassair/README.md

-- 👋 Hi, I’m @makemassair
+- 👋 Hi, I'm **makemassair**/
-- 👀 I’m interested in front end web development
+- 👀 I'm learning and practising front end web development.
-- 🌱 I’m currently learning
+- 🌱 Currently I'm learning React, JSX, and connected technologies.
-- 💞️ I’m looking to collaborate on things, to be decided.
+- 💞️ I'm looking for work as a junior developer/
 - 📫 How to reach me: mike@makemassair.co.uk

 <!---